Advanced searches

 author:"Erica Smith" OR "E Smith"

-will return articles written by Erica Smith or E Smith.
+will return articles authored by Erica Smith or E Smith (this prepend only works in the Search Scholarly Articles search).

 domain:brookings.edu